 19. In conclusion, your Committee submit that the tendency of modern warfare is to strike blows at the heart of a hostile power; and that it is therefore desirable to concentrate the troops required for the defence of the United Kingdom as much as possible, and to trust mainly to naval supremacy for securing against foreign aggression the distant dependencies of the Empire.

 11th July, 1861.

 PROCEEDINGS OF THE COMMITTEE.

-Lunze, 18o die Martii, 1861.
+Lunæ, 18° die Martii, 1861.

 Mr. Ellice.
 Mr. A. Mills.
-Sir George Grey Mr. Roebuck.
+Sir George Grey.
+Mr. Roebuck.
 Mr. Marsh.
 Mr. Baring.
 Mr. Adderley.
-Mr. Arthur Mills called to the Chair.